determined-ai/determined/harness/determined/pytorch/README.md

 Gather the results of the asynchronous allreduce of gradient updates between workers (don't apply any gradient updates).
-This is useful if you need to process the gradients before applying them to the model weights, such as for gradient cliping or gradient scaling.
+This is useful if you need to process the gradients before applying them to the model weights, such as for gradient clipping or gradient scaling.

 ### `hvd_optimizer.step()`